Search sheldonbrown.com and sheldonbrown.org

 The upgrade from version 15 is inexpensive; version 16 can read files created in earlier versions, a major advantage when upgrading.
 (You must select "import previous Pinnacle Studio projects" rather than attempting simply to open them).

 The Library feature in Pinnacle version 16 makes it easier to access resources stored on the computer, so you don't have to make your way among irrelevant files and folders in the computer's directory structure.
 The ability to apply effects to clips in the Library avoids having to do it over and over again in each new project.
 You must import files into a Library in order for them to be usable in Pinnacle Studio 16..
 Having done this, you can then create "collections" which can span across different folders and storage media.
-This is a neat feature which lets you quickly access all the media which you are using in a project.
+This feature which lets you quickly access all the media which you are using in a project.